kbokarius/oiot/README.md

 ## Usage

+Oiot is compatible with both Python 2.7 and 3.4.
 Common oiot use cases are as follows:

 ```python
 from oiot import Job, OiotClient